agh-glk/fcs/docs/source/manager/management/commands/autoscaling.rst

 .. py:data:: DEFAULT_LINK_QUEUE_SIZE

-   Default amount of links to be parsed by crawler.
+   Default size of package with links to be parsed by crawler.

 .. py:data:: MIN_LINK_PACKAGE_SIZE